freezurbern/ITCS8190-CourseProject/README.md

 :heavy_check_mark: **Loading my data into Apache Spark**

 :heavy_check_mark: **Analyze the South East region of the United States**
-  * See Appendix 2 at the end of this page
+  * See Appendix 2 at the end of this page for a map of states, census tracts, and major roadways

 :heavy_check_mark: **Implementing multiple linear regression in Apache Spark**